 Scoop half of the whipped cream into the pumpkin mixture and gently fold it in using a spatula.

-Then, gently fold in the second half of whipped cream just until everything is combined.
+Then, gently fold in the second half of the whipped cream just until everything is combined.

 Note on Assembling the Cake: This cake is built upside down so that when we flip the cake out onto the serving tray the right side will be up.